-Risks Related to Our Financial Condition and Capital Requirements
+Risks Related to Our Business and Industry

-We are a clinical development stage company with a limited history of operations and approval to sell our product in limited countries outside the United States, and we cannot assure you that we will ever generate revenue or be profitable.
+We are a development stage medical device company with a limited history of operations and approval to sell our product in limited countries outside the United States, and we cannot assure you that we will ever generate revenue or be profitable.

-We are a clinical development stage company with a limited operating history upon which you can evaluate our business.
-Currently, we only have met the regulatory process required to sell our product in Australia and the European Economic Area and do not have any other source of revenue.
-We do not expect to have a commercial sale until the first half of 2012 outside the United States and not until 2014 within the United States, if at all.
+We are a development stage medical device company with a limited operating history upon which you can evaluate our business.
+Currently, we only have met the regulatory process required to sell our product in Australia, the European Economic Area and other countries that recognize the European CE Mark, and do not have any other source of revenue.
+We completed the first commercial sale of our product outside the United States in the first quarter of 2012, but do not expect to have a commercial sale within the United States until 2014, if at all.
 We have been engaged in research and development and clinical trials since our inception in 2002 and have invested substantially all of our time and resources in developing our VBLOC therapy, which we intend to commercialize initially in the form of our Maestro Rechargeable System.
 The success of our business will depend on our ability to obtain additional regulatory approvals to market our Maestro Rechargeable System and any products we may develop in the future and our ability to create product sales, successfully introduce new products, establish our sales force and control costs, all of which we may be unable to do.
 If we are unable to successfully develop, receive additional regulatory approvals for and commercialize our Maestro Rechargeable System for its indicated use, we may never generate revenue or be profitable and we may have to cease operations.
 Our lack of a significant operating history also limits your ability to make a comparative evaluation of us, our products and our prospects.